 "In the summer, a cheap bottle of Moscato d'Asti is a great topper to sweeten cocktails or spritzes," suggests Rodriguez.
 "Try Aperol and club soda, but instead of prosecco, give a healthy splash of Moscato.
 It'll be a bit sweeter than a classic Aperol spritz, but if you have that sweet tooth, this will disappear from the glass pretty quickly."

 Whether you're planning on drinking Moscato in a cocktail or on its own, we found out that New York City sommeliers can't stop raving about this unsung hero of the white wine world.
-Ready to give it a try?
-Here are the best Moscatos NYC sommeliers will drink all summer long.

-"Now that it's feeling like summer, I really enjoy Moscato for some fun afternoon bubbles.
-The best examples are light, refreshing sippers with a touch of sweetness and are low enough in alcohol that you can throw back a few glasses on the porch without overdoing it.
-My current favorites are Bricco del Sole, for its ripe stone fruit flavors and the La Spinetta 'Biancospino,' which is full of fresh, tropical and citrus flavors, and is, undoubtedly, one of the better offerings currently on the market."
+Beverage director at Left Bank, Ian Morrison, explains that the best Msocatos are light, refreshing sippers with a touch of sweetness, and low enough in alcohol that you can throw back a few glasses without overdoing it.
+"La Spinetta 'Biancospino' is full of fresh, tropical, and citrus flavors, and is, undoubtedly, one of the better offerings currently on the market," he says.

 Moscato is the perfect choice for some afternoon bubbles when it's warm out.
 Another one of Morrison's favorites, this Moscato d'Asti features ripe stone fruit flavors.

 Reach for this sweet and sparkling dessert wine at the end of your meal—this Moscato was practically made for balmy, summer nights.
 "Moscato d'Asti has few equals when it comes to finishing off a cup of sorbet or a bowl of fresh fruit," says Rodriguez.